A Well-Lived Life 2 - Book 4 - Elyse

 “Son, what’s your endgame here?
 How far are you willing to take this?”

 “All the way, Dad.
 If we cave in here, what’s next?
-This isn’t like the situation with Kaitlin where I made a strategic decision to pay her off.
+This isn’t like the situation with Kaitlin, where I made a strategic decision to pay her off.
 This is about hiring and retaining good people.
 It’s about running my own company.
 If we let them push us around on this, then what’s next?”

 “Have you considered just meeting with the woman and hearing her out?”
 Beth asked.

-“No. I thought that was a bad idea and Jamie advised against meeting her at this point.”
+“No. I thought that was a bad idea, and Jamie advised against meeting her at this point.”

 “Do we want to wait for her to make the next move or try to head it off?”
 Karl asked.
-“Jamie, I know your opinion is sound, but I wonder what a conversation would hurt, especially if Steve had you and this other attorney at his side when he talks to her.”
+“Jamie, I know your opinion is sound, but I wonder what a conversation would hurt, especially if Steve had you and this other attorney at his side when he talked to her.”

 “I suppose that might make some sense,” Jamie said.
-“But Steve has to be VERY careful to only say things we agree he can say, and to wait for us to decide if he should answer or be quiet.”
+“But Steve has to be VERY careful to only say things we agree he can say and to wait for us to decide if he should answer or be quiet.”

 “Just like when I talked to the FBI back in the day,” I said.
 “I know how that works.”